kuka-isir/rtt_lwr/docs/source/rtpc/xenomai.rst

 .. code-block:: bash

-    sudo addgroup xenomai --gid 128
+    sudo addgroup xenomai --gid 1234
     sudo addgroup root xenomai
     sudo usermod -a -G xenomai $USER

-.. tip:: If the addgroup: The GID `xenomai' is already in use, change it to a different radom value, and update your ``grub`` accordingly.
+.. tip:: If the addgroup: The GID ``xenomai`` is already in use, change it to a different radom value, and update your ``grub`` accordingly.

 Install Xenomai libraries